itsubaki/quasar/README.md

 # quasar

-Quantum computing simulator as a Service.
+A quantum computing simulator as a Service.

 ## Deploying to Google Cloud Run